United States Foreign Policy|

 |Additional Requirements and/or Comments: |

-For information on the waitlist process, see http://dfoyle.faculty.wesleyan.edu/.
+For information on the drop/add and waitlist process, see http://dfoyle.web.wesleyan.edu/.

 |Drop/Add Enrollment Requests|